 Loans and receivables are non-derivative financial assets with fixed or determinable payments that are not quoted in an active market.
-The University's loans and receivables comprise borrowings from commercial banks, sundry receivables, receivables from staff loans, student fees, government subventions and interest on investments.
+The University's loans and receivables comprise sundry receivables, receivables from staff loans, student fees, government subventions and interest on investments.
 Loans and receivables are initially recognised at fair value including any direct transaction costs.
 They are subsequently measured at amortised cost using the effective interest method less provision for impairment.
-The accounts receivables or recoverable, borrowings and cash and cash equivalents of the University are classified as loans and receivables.
+The accounts receivables or recoverable and cash and cash equivalents of the University are classified as loans and receivables.